shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### A Blacksmith’s Eyes

-Due to your ability to create, and your history of forging thousands of weapons, your eyes have adapted to spot imperfections in armor.
+At 2nd level, after forging thousands of weapons, your eyes have adapted to spot imperfections in armor.
 As an action, you can point out the weaknesses of an enemy’s armor.
 Roll a 1d6.
 All weapon attacks that target that enemy have their crit range increased by that amount until end of combat.

 This feature cannot find weaknesses against unarmored opponents or opponents with natural armor.